-A longer but rewarding day awaits as you cross lush pastures and some scree paths to Rifugio Passo Staulanza (1783m), at the pass of the same name.
-With views to Monte Pelmo (3168m), an easier option follows a pleasant and peaceful track which then ascends to Rifugio Coldai (2132m).
+A longer but rewarding day awaits as you cross lush pastures with views to Monte Pelmo (3,168m), a more accessible option follows a pleasant and peaceful track which then ascends to Rifugio Coldai (2,132m).

 Photogenic Rifugio Vazzoler, with its red roof and shutters, also has an impressive alpine botanical garden.
 Accommodation is in dormitories.
 Breakfasts and dinners are simple.
 Showers are payable locally.

 Die Hütte befindet sich auf dem Gipfel des Col Reàn, auf 2250 m Höhe, an der Nordwestwand der Civetta und bietet somit atemberaubende Aussichten auf die umliegende Bergwelt.